+Indirect estimates of population size and trend.
 Where direct and high intensity methods of population assessment are not logistically possible, population status may be reconstructed from a variety of indirect measurements or indices.
 In harvested populations, where harvest is unbiased or biases are known, and where returns are reliable, the harvest sex and age composition can be used to estimate survival rates and reconstruct the population.
-Indices are measurements that, although indirect estimates of size or trend, are presumed to be proportional to size or trend.
-Tabulation of animal sign (e.g., tracks, dens), composition counts (numbers of young per female observed during surveys conducted at the same times and locations each year), and catch per unit of effort data, are examples of indices.
-Many wildlife species, for which direct estimates are unavailable, have been managed successfully with indices of population size and trend (Caughley 1977, Skalski et al. 2005).
+Indices are measurements that, although indirect, are presumed to be proportional to size or trend.
+Tabulation of animal sign (e.g., tracks, dens), composition counts (numbers of young/female observed during surveys conducted at the same times and locations each year), and catch per unit of effort data, are examples of indices.
+Many wildlife species for which direct estimates are unavailable have been managed successfully with indices of population size and trend (Caughley 1977, Skalski et al. 2005).

-The large movements, solitary behavior, and volatile substrate upon which polar bears live, mandate caution in the use of indices for population assessment.
+The large movements, solitary behavior, and volatile substrate upon which polar bears live mandate caution in the use of indices for population assessment.
 Indices of population size and trend have seen limited recent use in monitoring of polar bears, but there are some notable examples of success (e.g., Stirling et al. 2004).
 Although polar bear harvest records are abundant, biases in harvest data from inaccurate reporting and varying levels of effort and efficiency often prevent a straightforward relationship with population size and trend (Peacock and Garshelis 2006).
 Such biases are particularly relevant for monitoring polar bears.
-An historic example of application of a flawed index to polar bear population trends was the management of the aerial trophy hunt in Alaska with hunter-reported catch per unit effort data.
-The resulting excessive harvest during the 1950s, 1960s, and early 1970s (Amstrup et al. 1986), emphasized the need to understand strengths and weaknesses in an index, before relying on it to make management decisions.
-In addition to effort and reporting issues, strict regulations regarding harvest composition may complicate life-table or other indirect population reconstruction approaches for polar bears.
+An historic example of application of a flawed index to polar bear population trends was the management of the aerial trophy hunt in Alaska with hunter-reported catch data.
+Trophy hunting guides were required to report numbers of bears killed during their hunting flights over the Arctic sea ice.
+Although the numbers of bears killed were consistently recorded, changes in effort intensity and geographic location were not.
+The continuously increasing catch, without accurate reporting of effort, was taken as a sign that the harvest was being sustained and that the population was much larger than it really was.
+The resulting excessive harvest during the 1950s, 1960s, and early 1970s (Amstrup et al. 1986) emphasized the need to understand strengths, weaknesses, and potential for biases in an index, before relying on it to make management decisions.
+In addition to effort and reporting issues, strict regulations regarding harvest composition may complicate lifetable or other indirect population reconstruction approaches for polar bears.
 The construction of life tables from polar bear captures (Amstrup 1995), however, suggests that population reconstruction from harvest data may have value if sampling biases can be corrected (e.g., by comparison to capture data) and if consistent sampling and reporting can be achieved.
-Regardless of regionally varying challenges, the impracticality of universally applying high intensity methods, means that indices of abundance or density used for other wildlife species (e.g., occupancy modeling or extrapolation of numbers to larger areas based on habitat resource selection functions), must be explored if we are to develop monitoring practices comparable across the whole polar bear range.
+Regardless of regionally varying challenges, the impracticality of universally applying high intensity methods means that indices of abundance or density used for other wildlife species (e.g., occupancy modeling or extrapolation of numbers to larger areas based on habitat resource selection functions), must be explored if we are to develop monitoring practices comparable across the whole polar bear range.